 - Never pay a repair bill in full until the work is completed according to your contract with the provider.

 - Anyone who offers to get you more money for your insurance claim warrants additional caution.

-- Always hire an established, licensed and fully insured company.
+- Always hire an established, licensed, and fully insured company.
 Check the references they give you.

 - To help ensure coverage is in force while the contractor is working for you, you can ask to be added as an additional insured on their policy.
-If the policy lapses or cancels, you should be notified.
+If the policy lapses or is canceled, you should be notified.
 In most cases, there is no fee to get you added to the policy.

 - Written estimates should include a detailed breakdown of the type and quantity of materials as well as hours of labor needed to complete the job.

 - Please note: Your signature is NOT required to receive an estimate.
 Some scammers may use this tactic to trap you into signing a contract.

 - A formal repair contract should include approximate start and completion dates, as well as payment procedures.
 It also should guarantee that the contractor will secure any necessary permits.